 The driver is presented with one of the jazziest steering wheels we’ve yet seen in a panel van.
 It’s small, tactile, features chrome inserts on the spokes and produces similarly polished responses from the Transit.

-The electrically-assisted rack and pinion helm’s light weight and accuracy work with the tight 11.9m turning circle and the impressive forward visibility to make this a very easy van to drive, even in its larger guises.
+The revised electrically-assisted rack and pinion helm offers light weight, accuracy work and a tight 11.9m turning circle.
+Together with the impressive forward visibility it all makes this a very easy van to drive, even in its larger guises.
 The dash-mounted gearshifter is a little notchy but its slots positively into each ratio after the initial reluctance and the revised suspension settings see the Transit resist body roll very well on faster roads.

 Cab and Interior